 The curriculum comprises three compulsory courses and one elective course.
 The curriculum consists of 120 credits.

-Code Course NQF Credits HEQSF Level PBL4607S International Law of the Sea (not offered in 2017) 30 8 PBL4619F International Environmental Law 30 8 PBL4640F Principles of Environmental Law 30 8
+Code Course NQF Credits HEQSF Level

+PBL4607F International Law of the Sea 8

+PBL4619S International Environmental Law 8

+PBL4640F Principles of Environmental Law 8

 One of the following elective courses [to the value of 30 credits]